rajankpaul/docs/tutorials/raspberry_pi/index.md

 ## Initial Setup
 *   Insert the flashed microSD card into the rpi, and power it on
 *   Look for the rpi's IP Address using a tool like Wireless Network Watcher on Windows or *arp-scan* on cli
-*   ssh into the pi using default username=pi, password=raspberry
+*   ssh into the pi using default username and password
 *   immediately run *passwd* command to change default password to something more secure
 *   run the following commands to configure localisation and timezone:
 ```bash